Expensify/App/e2e/README.md

 For the app to detect that it is currently running e2e tests, an environment variable called `E2E_TESTING=true` must be set.
 There is a custom environment file in `e2e/.env.e2e` that contains the env setup needed.
 The build automatically picks this file for configuration.

+It can be useful to debug the app while running the e2e tests (to catch errors durign development of a test).
+You can simply add the `debuggable true` property to the `e2eRelease` buildType config in `android/app/build.gradle`.
+Then rebuild the app.
+You can now monitor the app's logs using `logcat` (`adb logcat | grep "ReactNativeJS"`).